KarimullinArthur/WallPyPer/README.md

 ln -s <abs_path_to_download_repo>/main.py wallpyper
 ```

-The absolute path you cat get via command *pwd*
+The absolute path you can get via command *pwd*

 ## Configuration